 People who participate in high-risk activities.
 These include intravenous (IV) drug use and/or unprotected heterosexual or homosexual sexual contact.

 People who have jobs that involve contact with human blood

 People who received blood transfusions or blood products before the early 1990s

 A vaccine for hepatitis B does exist and is now widely used for routine childhood immunization and for catchup immunization for teenagers as well as high-risk individuals.
 The CDC now recommends that universal infant hepatitis B vaccination should begin at birth.
 Hepatitis B is treatable.
 It is controllable, but not curable.

 The symptoms of hepatitis C are usually mild and gradual.
 Children and adults often show no symptoms at all.
-Transmission of hepatitis C occurs primarily from contact with infected blood, but can also occur from sexual contact, or from an infected mother to her baby.
+Transmission of hepatitis C happens primarily from contact with infected blood.
+It can also happen from sexual contact, or from an infected mother to her baby.
 Although hepatitis C has milder symptoms initially, it leads to chronic liver disease in a majority of people who are infected.
-According to the CDC, hepatitis C is the leading indication for liver transplantation and is the number one cause of liver cancer in the United States.
+According to the CDC, hepatitis C is the leading indication for liver transplantation.
+It is also the number one cause of liver cancer in the United States.
 With some cases of hepatitis C, no mode of transmission can be identified.

 The following describes people who may be at risk for contracting hepatitis C:

 People born between 1945 and 1965